 Guðrun & Guðrun // Niels Finsengøta 13 // Tórshavn

-A Viking village to explore.
+A Viking village to explore

-The big, black building at the centre of the village is called Kirkjubøargarður and it might just be the oldest inhabited wooden house in the world.
+The big, black building at the center of the village is called Kirkjubøargarður and it might just be the oldest inhabited wooden house in the world.
 17 generations of the same family have been living in this farmhouse since the 11th century, and it once housed the episcopal residence and seminary of the Diocese of the Faroe Islands.

 Part of the house is inhabited, other parts function as a museum.
 Remember to bring some cash so you can leave an admission fee as you enter.
 Walk around and explore, you’ll discover intricate wooden carvings at the door.
 Legend has it that the wood to build this house was driftwood from Norway.

-There are also two very old churches in Kirkjubøur: ruins of the Magnus Cathedral that is being restored, and the even older white Saint Olav’s church, dating back to the 12th century.
+There are also two very old churches in Kirkjubøur: the ruins of the Magnus Cathedral that is being restored, and the even older white Saint Olav’s church, dating back to the 12th century.